antrea-io/antrea/CONTRIBUTING.md

 3. Familiarize yourself with the basic concepts of project Antrea.
 4. Set up necessary [accounts](#accounts-setup).
 5. Set up your [development environment](docs/manual-installation.md)
+6. Check out the [Architecture document](/docs/architecture.md) for the Antrea architecture and design.

 ## Accounts setup